Expert Reviews – Tanzania

 While Kenya may be the African destination most synonymous with safaris, Tanzania – its larger neighbour – boasts Africa’s single most famous park, and arguably offers even more than Kenya in terms of variety and quantity of wildlife.
 The scale and wilderness of its magnificent landscapes suggests a endless world of possibilities, and after many years enjoying safaris across the continent it is certainly the country that I most want to explore.

 The famous park is, of course, Serengeti, which hosts the vast annual migration of over one million wildebeest and other herbivores, plus a bonanza of other wildlife.
 It forms the centrepiece of the country’s celebrated ‘Northern Circuit’, which also includes Ngorongoro Crater, Lake Manyara and Tarangire, each a spectacular wildlife destination in its own right and easily combined within a single package tour.
 The ‘Southern Circuit’ was less well known until relatively recently but now offers numerous exciting safari options.
-Based upon the Selous – a vast park even larger than the Serengeti, where activities tend to centre on the Rufiji River – this circuit also takes in Ruaha and Katavi, remote destinations that are more the home of the exclusive lodge than the package safari.
+Based upon Nyerere NP (formerly Selous) – a vast park even larger than the Serengeti, where activities tend to centre on the Rufiji River – this circuit also takes in Ruaha, a remote destination that is more the home of the exclusive lodge than the package safari.
 Here the bush is very different from the open plains of Serengeti and wildlife highlights include wild dog.

 As well as its famous game reserves, Tanzania offers some unique attractions all its own.
 There are the forested shores of Lake Tanganyika – home, at Mahale and Gombe, to Africa’s best chimp tracking; the snow-covered summit of Kilimanjaro, for safari-goers who need to stretch their legs (and lungs) after a week in a Landrover; and the beaches of Zanzibar and other Indian Ocean islands, on which to kick back and wash off all that safari dust.